ashleydavis/the-data-wrangler-blog/_posts/2019-01-27-backtesting-trading-strategies-with-javascript.markdown

 ### Analysing the performance of the strategy

-To understand global performance of our strategy we might use Data-Forge and compute the sum of profit over all the trades:
+To understand the global performance of our strategy we might use Data-Forge and compute the sum of profit over all the trades:

 ```javascript
 const totalProfit = trades.deflate(trade => trade.profit).sum();